wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 - Review the most recent entry in engineering-journal.md for formatting and style
 - Copy the formatting style and detail level from the most recent entry
 - Review your terminal history to ensure ALL commands are documented
+- **If updating an existing entry for today, review the *entire* day's history (git log, terminal, chat) to ensure ALL relevant new information is captured.**

 THIS JOURNAL ENTRY MUST:
 - Document EVERY development activity for TODAY'S ACTUAL DATE ($TODAY, not tomorrow or any future date)
+- **Capture the essence** of ALL development activities for TODAY'S ACTUAL DATE ($TODAY, not tomorrow or any future date), applying the specified reporting granularity (see **Reporting Granularity Guidelines**).
 - If an entry for today already exists, UPDATE that entry instead of creating a new one
 - Follow EXACTLY the same structure as previous entries, with one exception: always include the Technical Decisions section even if previous entries don't have it
 - Be placed at the TOP of docs/journal/engineering-journal.md (create file if it doesn't exist)
 - Replace any existing entry for today while preserving all other entries
+- If an entry for today ($TODAY) already exists, **update and augment** that entry by adding any new information not already present. **Do not remove** existing content from today's entry.
+Preserve all entries from other dates.
 - Use natural, human-like language instead of technical jargon throughout the entire entry

 IMPORTANT: Never create entries for future dates.
 Always use the current date ($TODAY) and update the existing entry if one exists for today.